We Join Us!

 Can I Be A Straight, White, Able-Bodied, Cis-Gendered Male And Still Publish With You?

 Yes, so long as your story, carefully researched, directly promotes the inclusion of under-represented people.
-By way of example (and this is not an exhaustive list), in our first issue, Angel of Light by Joe Haldeman and Njàbò by Claude Lalumière are both written by straight white men, as is Icetide by Eric del Carlo in Issue Ten.
-Angel of Light takes place in a future society in the Middle East where Christianity and Islam have merged, Njàbò features a multi-racial, queer and polyamorous family, and Icetide has a gay narrator.
+By way of example (and this is not an exhaustive list), in our first issue, Angel of Light by Joe Haldeman and Njàbò by Claude Lalumière are both written by straight white men.
+Angel of Light takes place in a future society in the Middle East where Christianity and Islam have merged, and Njàbò features a multi-racial, queer and polyamorous family.

 We do not publish stories or poems which do not directly further our mission in some way.
 There are no stories which can fit with a general “theme” of our magazine without in some very specific way or ways authentically promoting diversity in the genre and the voices of those from under-represented groups and backgrounds.
 Your story simply being a “good story” (or, even, a story about “social issues” or about a social outcast) does not mean it fits with our magazine.
 Please be aware that most of the stories we publish (approximately 90%) are by women authors and/or authors from under-represented backgrounds.